310mc/https-310mc.github.io-tl/source/_posts/wildland/first_half.md

 {% endbubble %}

 {% bubble Midori sad2 %}
-No, I can’t just irresponsibly say that I can do it… It’s genuinely super challenging.
+No, I can’t just be irresponsible and say that I can do it… It’s genuinely super challenging.
 {% endbubble %}

 {% bubble Midori norsmile2 %}